sk160902/Happymonk_assignment/README.md

 **Code-Description:**

 The code trains an artificial neural network (ANN) model on four different datasets: Bank-Note, Iris, Wisconsin Breast Cancer, and MNIST.
 The ANN model is defined with one hidden layer, where the output layer has a softmax activation function, and the loss function used during training is sparse categorical cross-entropy.
 The model is trained multiple times with different activation functions (sigmoid, tanh, relu, and softmax) and random values for k0 and k1.
-The function train_model() takes as input the name of the dataset to train on, the number of times the model is trained, the number of epochs to run the training, and a flag to indicate whether or not to plot the loss vs. epochs.
+The function train_model() takes the name of the dataset to train on, the number of times the model is trained, the number of epochs to run the training as inputs, and a flag to indicate whether or not to plot the loss vs. epochs.